newrelic/newrelic-ocoe-launch-pad/README.md

 ## Installation

 The wiki is marked up using markdown.
 Clone it and customise to your needs.
 You will find a number of `TODO` sections where you need to add your own information.
+Search for all of these and add your own content.

-The content can be imported to a tool of your choice or hosted directly as a static site.
+> The content can be imported to a tool of your choice or hosted directly as a static site.
 Should you be using GitHub Enterprise you could host it directly on GitHub using GitHub pages as in the example above.

 ## Running Locally